SpielerNogard/klinklang-public/README.md

 4. create your config.yml `cp account_generation/config.example.yml account_generation/config.yml`
 5. edit your config.yml according to your needs for more info see `AccountGenerationConfig` section
 6. start account generation `python account_generation/account_generator.py`
+7. For your license, ask the discord bot for help `$help` in any channel of our server

 ## AccountGenerationConfig
 ```yaml